Commando Memorial: Memorial

 The monument stands as a memorial to the British Commandos who trained all around the Lochaber region which the monument overlooks, while they were based at the Achnacarry Commando Training Centre established in 1942.
 As such it is used as site for memorial services, including the 60th anniversary of D-Day, and Remembrance Day ceremonies.

 A Garden of Remembrance, which was subsequently added to the site, is used by many surviving World War II Commandos as the designated final resting place for their ashes.
 It has also been used as a place where many families have scattered ashes and erected tributes to loved ones who belonged to contemporary Commando units and who have died in more recent conflicts such as the Falklands War or in Afghanistan and Iraq.

 Sculptor

-Scott Sutherland (15 May 1910 - 10 October 1984) was an award-winning Scottish sculptor born in Wick, Highland and schooled at Gray's School of Art, the Edinburgh College of Art and the École des Beaux-Arts in Paris.
-After touring Europe and winning two out of the five open commissions offered for the Empire Exhibition, he served in the Army during World War II, working alongside commandos.
-After the war he took the post of Head of Sculpture at Duncan of Jordanstone' College in 1947.
+Scott Sutherland (15 May 1910 – 10 October 1984) was a Scottish sculptor born in Wick, Highland and schooled at Gray's School of Art, the Edinburgh College of Art and the École des Beaux-Arts in Paris.
+After touring Europe and winning two out of the five open commissions offered for the 1938 Empire Exhibition, he served in the Army during World War II, working alongside commandos.
+After the war he took the post of Head of Sculpture at Duncan of Jordanstone College in 1947.
 Sutherland was elected ARSA (Associate of the Royal Scottish Academy) in 1950 and FRBS (Fellow of the Royal British Society of Sculptors) in 1961.
 In 1975 he retired, and died nine years later in hospital in Dundee.